Vector-valued Reproducing Kernel Banach Spaces with Group Lasso Norms: Preliminaries and Notations

 \subsection{Reproducing kernel Banach spaces of vector-valued functions}

 Before giving a formal definition of RKBSs of vector-valued functions, we recall some terminologies.

-\begin{Def} {\rm\cite{ZhangXu}} A space $\cB$ is called a \textbf{Banach space of vector-valued functions} if the point evaluation functionals are consistent with the norm on $\cB$ in the sense that for all $f\in \cB$, $\|f\|_\cB=0$ if and only if $f(x)=\0$ for every $x\in X$.
+\begin{Def} {\rm\cite{ZhangXu}} A space $\cB$ of certain vector-valued functions on a prescribed set $X$ is called a \textbf{Banach space of vector-valued functions} if the point evaluation functionals are consistent with the norm on $\cB$ in the sense that for all $f\in \cB$, $\|f\|_\cB=0$ if and only if $f(x)=\0$ for every $x\in X$.
 A Banach space $\cB$ of vector-valued functions on $X$ is said to be a \textbf{pre-RKBS} on $X$ if point evaluations are continuous linear functionals on $\cB$. \end{Def}

 To accommodate the main purpose of this paper, we present a slightly different version of RKBSs of vector-valued functions from \cite{ZhangZhangJ}.
 Denote a space $\cB$ with the norm $\|\cdot\|_\cB$ by $(\cB,\|\cdot\|_\cB)$.